1) Custodial Accounts and Investing Under 18

 Longterm investing and practical choices can reduce risk.
 This is the sweet spot, and the kind of investing that goes into your longterm retirement accounts.

 Bloom teaches kids the importance of diversification, a core concept allowing them to reduce risk and make smart investing decisions.
-For example, the S&P 500 is an index/ETF that tracks the Top 500 US Companies in the stock market.
-Its 10% average annual return places it in the low risk category, making it a common choice for beginner investors.

 Parents on Bloom get to monitor their teen’s education progress and set custom safety controls.